 Core Thickness The thickness of the laminate base without copper.

 Cover Layer Same as Coverlay.
-Outer layer(s) of insulating material applied over the conductive pattern on the surface of a flexible and rigid-flex printed circuit board.
+The outer layer(s) of insulating material is applied over the conductive pattern on the surface of a flexible and rigid-flex printed circuit board.

 CSP A Chip Scale Package or Chip-Scale Package (CSP) is a type of integrated circuit package.
 Originally, CSP was the acronym for chip-size packaging.
 Since only a few packages are chip size, the meaning of the acronym was adapted to chip-scale packaging.

 CTE Coefficient of Thermal Expansion (CTE), expressed in ppm/ºC, which should be roughly matched to the expansion requirements of claddings, devices to be mounted on the surface and thermal planes buried in the interior.

 Curing is The act of applying heat to a material in order to produce a bond.

 Cut lines The cut line is going to be used to program the router path and it represents the board outside edge.

 D code datum in Gerber files which acts as a command to a photoplotter.
 A D code in a Gerber file takes the form of a number prefixed by the letter.
 “D20”.

 Date Code Date Code is the week time of PCB manufacturing.
 The format can be WWYY or YYWW.
 Y means Year and W means Week.

 De-wetting A condition that results when molten solder has coated a surface and then receded, leaving irregularly shaped mounds separated by areas covered with a thin solder film and with the base material not exposed.